 YouTube recently implemented bot detection similar to what has been running on www.google.com for a few years.
 As far as we can tell, this was released in the summer of 2019.
 Google/YouTube are very tight-lipped regarding the specifics around these protections to ensure bot developers can't easily code their way around them.

-After careful traffic observation, we have a few ideas on how to mitigate impact to schools using YouTube as an educational resource.
+After careful traffic observation, we have a few ideas on how to mitigate the impact of schools using YouTube as an educational resource.

 Steps we've taken

-What to do if users are seeing YouTube ban block pages
+What to do if users are watching YouTube ban block pages